-Flights with British Airways London–Phoenix, San Francisco–London (aircraft: Boeing 747); and from Phoenix to San Diego with American Airlines (Boeing 737); 1st-class rail travel from LA to San Francisco; private coach throughout; hotel accommodation as described below; all breakfasts, 1 lunch and 7 dinners with wine, water and coffee (this includes lunch and dinner on the train, plus meals on flights); all admission charges; all tips; all state and airport taxes; the services of the lecturer and tour manager and guides on site.
+Domestic flights (Economy Class) from Phoenix to San Diego with American Airlines (Boeing 737); and from Los Angeles to San Francisco with Delta (Airbus 319); private coach throughout; hotel accommodation as described below; all breakfasts, 7 dinners with wine, water and coffee; all admission charges and donations; all tips; all taxes; the services of the lecturer and tour manager and guides on site.

-British citizens can enter the USA without a visa by applying for a visa waiver online.
+British, Australian or New Zealand citizens can enter the USA without a visa by applying for a visa waiver online.
 We will advise on this.
-If you have travelled to Iran, Iraq, Sudan or Syria since March 2011 you are not eligible for the waiver and will need to apply for a visa.
+If you have travelled to Iran, Iraq, Libya, North Korea, Somalia, Sudan, Syria, or Yemen since March 2011 you are not eligible for the waiver and will need to apply for a visa.

-We can request flight upgrades to World Traveller Plus, Club or First Class and can request extra nights in the hotel at the end of the tour and delay your return flight.
+We can request extra nights in the hotel at the beginning or end of the tour.
 Please contact us for a quote.
 An amendment fee will apply.

 Arizona Biltmore, Scottsdale: an attractive hotel complex in beautiful grounds with numerous swimming pools, a good restaurant and comfortable rooms.
 La Valencia, La Jolla: colourful hotel with eclectically furnished rooms, gardens and pool overlooking the Pacific.
 Omni Los Angeles, Downtown: well-equipped, functional hotel with spacious bedrooms.
-Palace Hotel, San Francisco: an elegant 5-star hotel, located within walking distance of Union Square, Embarcadero and Yerba Buena Gardens and a 30-minute coach drive from the Opera House.
-Rooms are classically furnished, of a good size and excellent standard.
+Palace Hotel, San Francisco: built in 1909, classic, opulent and comfortable. a short walk from SFMOMA.

 There is a lot of walking and standing around and getting on and off coaches.
 Some visits are on rough ground (desert) and require sure-footedness.
-With transatlantic flights, a day-long rail journey and four hotels, the tour is tiring.
+With a significant time difference, four hotels and two domestic flights, the tour is tiring and a good level of fitness is essential.
 Average distance by coach per day: 55 miles.

 There may be performances in Los Angeles or San Francisco.
 Programmes will be available nearer the time.